ddrous/morebikes/README.md

 ## Results

 Our results show that training multiple models for each station generally achieves better performance than training a single model for all stations.
 This is especially obvious when the training data is representative of the whole dataset with shuffling.
 When not shuffling the data, we observe exceptions with some high-variance models such as Decision Trees and Random Forest that perform better when trained on all stations together.
-Considering the high computational cost of these models, we use per-station models trained wihout shuffling data.
+Considering the high computational cost of these models, we use per-station models trained without shuffling data.

 Furthermore, we observe that MAE score improves when combining predictions from the 200 provided models and our custom-built ones.
 Once we find the optimal weights for combining our model with the given models, we make new predictions for the competition.